Booking and Planning a Special Event

 Oakland, CA 94605

-A $100 late fee applies of the total Balance of fees has not been paid 60 days prior to the event.
+A $100 late fee applies of the total balance of fees has not been paid 60 days prior to the event.
 Fees must be paid prior to the issuance of the permit.
 Failure to pay fees can result in cancellation of an event.
 Vendor fees, per participant fees or percentages of program revenue are due within 30 days after your event.
 Additional fees due prior to the event may include charges for picnic sites, camp sites, facility rental fees, staffing fees and other fees.
+Download: Fee Waiver Procedure Guide

-**You will need to supply copies of these permits to the District before receive a Firm Permit.**
+** You will need to supply copies of these permits to the District before receive an approved Permit. **

 Additional Rules For Athletic Special Events: